-- A-119.
+- A-125.
 ASA supports exempting refined vegetable oil from any domestic or international labeling requirement based on allergenicity.
-(2022) - A-120.
-ASA supports front-of-label package labeling on processed foods indicating the level of saturated fat content on a per serving basis. - A-121.
-ASA opposes local, state and federal laws, tariffs and regulations that discriminate against the use of soy oil or protein in foods. - A-122.
-ASA supports the increased use of soy protein in foods and beverages, including foods used in federal nutrition programs, and opposes the protein restrictions for school lunches. - A-123.
+(2022) - A-126.
+ASA supports front-of-label package labeling on processed foods indicating the level of saturated fat content on a per serving basis. - A-127.
+ASA opposes local, state and federal laws, tariffs, regulations, and marketing campaigns that discriminate against the use of domestic soy oil or protein in foods.
+(2025) - A-128.
+ASA supports the increased use of soy protein in foods and beverages, including foods used in federal nutrition programs, and opposes the protein restrictions for school lunches. - A-129.
 ASA supports the reimbursable option for fortified soy beverage without the doctor's note requirement in the federal school lunch and breakfast programs.
-(2022) - A-124.
-ASA affirms that qualitative definitions of food such as wholesome or nutritious should be based on the food's actual composition without regard to geographical origin, growing practices or type of crop (e.g., local foods, biotech traits, corn sugar, organic, etc.). - A-125.
-ASA supports marketing of high oleic soybeans and commercialization of next generation high or enhanced oil soybeans to offer expanded use of soybean oil to grow food sector and industrial demand.
-(2022) - A-126.
-ASA supports direct marketing farmers (DMFs) being eligible to accept payment from customers who use federal nutrition program benefits (e.g., Supplemental Nutrition Assistance Program) both at farmers markets and at permanent or temporary agricultural retail locations (i.e. farm store or farm stand), and urges the government to provide free Electronic Benefit Transfer point of sale systems to eligible DMFs.
+(2022) - A-130.
+ASA affirms that qualitative definitions of food such as wholesome or nutritious should be based on the food's actual composition without regard to geographical origin, growing practices or type of crop (e.g., local foods, biotech traits, corn sugar, organic, etc.). - A-131.
+ASA supports marketing of high oleic and low linoleic soybeans and commercialization of next generation high or enhanced oil soybeans to offer expanded use of soybean oil to grow food sector, animal feedstocks, and industrial demand.
+(2025) - A-132.
+ASA supports direct marketing farmers (DMFs) being eligible to accept payment from customers who use federal nutrition program benefits (e.g., Supplemental Nutrition Assistance Program) both at farmers markets and at permanent or temporary agricultural retail locations (i.e. farm store or farm stand) and urges the government to provide free Electronic Benefit Transfer point of sale systems to eligible DMFs.
 (2023)